-Do you love to spend time in nature and adore our national parks?
-Why not plan a trip to Yellowstone National Park?
-Here are a few tips to help the process. ”
+Do you love to spend time in nature, enjoying our national parks?
+Why not visit Yellowstone National Park?
+Here are my tips for planning a trip to Yellowstone National Park.

-Yellowstone is a popular destination and for many people, vacationing in Yellowstone is at the top of their bucket list and for good reason.
-My husband and I stopped at Yellowstone on a cross country road trip from Ohio to Oregon a couple years ago.
+Yellowstone is a popular destination.
+For many people, vacationing in Yellowstone is at the top of their bucket list and for good reason.
+My husband and I stopped at Yellowstone on a cross-country road trip from Ohio to Oregon a couple of years ago.

 Even though we didn’t have a lot of time in the park, and we were there in high season with the highest crowds, we managed to see a lot of the park and have a few tips to share from our experience.